GenomicMedLab/variation-normalizer-manuscript/README.md

 This repo contains analysis notebooks used in the _The Clinical Genomic Variation Landscape_ manuscript.

+Small output files can be found in this repo.
+Larger files can be found in our public s3 bucket: `s3://nch-igm-wagner-lab-public/variation-normalizer-manuscript/`.
+There are notebooks that provide functions for programmatically downloading files from the s3 bucket.

 ## Set Up

 Before running the notebooks, you must set up your environment.